cloudevents/spec/discovery.md

 request.
 The body of the request message MUST contain a Service with an `id` attribute matching the `{id}` in the path.

-The `epoch` attribute of the Service MAY be omited.
+The `epoch` attribute of the Service MAY be omitted.
 In such cases the discovery endpoint MUST assign an appropriate value to the `epoch`.
 An appropriate `epoch` MUST be greater than the any existing `epoch` for a service with the same `id`.
 If an `epoch` is given in the request it MUST be greater